MOEAFramework/MOEAFramework/docs/writingExternalProblem.md

 send messages between the two processes.
 To enable sockets:

 First, in the C/C++ code, change `MOEA_init` to `MOEA_Init_socket`.
-As our example above demonstrates, we define `USE_SOCKET` to switch between these two constructors.
+As our example above demonstrates, we define `USE_SOCKET` to switch between these two methods.
 Use the following to compile with this flag enabled:

 ```bash
 gcc -DUSE_SOCKET -o dtlz2_socket.exe dtlz2.c moeaframework.c -lm